jump-dev/JuMP.jl/docs/src/manual/nlp_expr.md

 f(x...) = sum(x[i]^i for i in 1:length(x))
 ```

-This function `f` can be used in a JuMP model as follows:
+Another approach is to define the splatted function as an anonymous function:
 ```@repl
-using JuMP  # hide
+using JuMP
 model = Model();
 @variable(model, x[1:5])
 f(x::Vector) = sum(x[i]^i for i in 1:length(x))